CABF Constitution ( the following documents are in force )

 The Policy and Procedures Manual is a more detailed document that gets its authority from the CABF By-Law #3 (see above).
 It includes plain language introduction to our Association and provides detailed Terms of Reference/Roles and Procedures for our Council, Council Executive, and Committees and includes a number of important policies regarding Ordination and Credentialling of Pastors.

 As part of the Special Project to Review the CABF Structure, a number of updates to the Policy and Procedures Manual have been developed by the Special Project Team and approved by CABF Council.
-The latest Office Consolidation of the Policy and Procedures Manual, which includes these changes, was approved by Council at its meeting on January 14, 2026.
-A copy is available here.
+The latest Office Consolidation of the Policy and Procedures Manual, which includes changes approved up the Council Meeting on March 11, 2026 is available here.

 CABF Credentials Policy